RonAddy/Markdown-Resume-Microsoft/README.md

 [Github](https://github.com/RonAddy)
 ___

-A dedicated tech enthusiast, with an IT and management background, seeking to utilize skills in a Web Developer role.
+A dedicated tech enthusiast, with an IT and management background, seeking to utilize skills in a Software Engineering role.
 Significant application of Front and Back-End development, User Experience, and Design best practices.
 Accomplished team leader with strong collaboration skills; proficient in individual and team projects.
 Experienced with the Software Development Life Cycle and MVC design pattern.

 ***

-Education
+## Education

 General Assembly/Per Scholas
 Web Development Immersive